Constitutional Law PAC

-The Constitutional Law PAC was a center-right political action committee formed in the state of Washington to help elect candidates to the Washington State Supreme Court and Washington State Court of Appeals.
+The Constitutional Law PAC was a center-right political action committee formed in the state of Washington to help elect candidates to the Washington Supreme Court and Washington State Court of Appeals.

 Conservatives expressed concerns that the group's leadership was too liberal, while liberals criticized the committee as a conservative attempt to influence judicial elections.
 The center-left FairPAC was started in response.

 Candidate Evaluation Committee

 The Candidate Evaluation Committee was chaired by Former King County Prosecutor Christopher T. Bayley a moderate Republican.
 Members of the committee were Seattle labor attorney Jerry Rubin of the law firm Stoel Rives (Democrat), Chehalis attorney Renee’ Remund of the firm Vander Stoep, Remund and Blinks (Republican) and Senior Pierce County Deputy Prosecutor Phil Sorenson (Democrat).

 In 2006 the committee formed a bi-partisan Candidate Evaluation Committee to issue rating for appellate level judicial candidates in Washington State.
 The committee issued two ratings for each candidate: "Judicial Qualifications" and "Judicial Philosophy".